wordpressPHP/onwebchat/readme.txt

 You need any assistance?
 Feel free to chat with us on [onWebChat](https://www.onwebchat.com "onWebChat Home Page")

-If you like this plugin please rate us to help us improve.
+If you like our live chat plugin please rate us to help us improve.

 == Installation ==